timss/vimconf/README.md

 Either disable  or use an appropriate font.
 See the [docs](https://github.com/Lokaltog/vim-powerline#troubleshooting) for more information.
-If you're having problems with displaying the glyphs, check that you're using UTF8 as encoding.
-You could also force encoding, but this will affect files edited.

 ### Configuration
 Use a ~/.vimrc.local for your own settings.
 In this way you can still easily